I barely know where to begin here. Part of me doesn’t want to write this. And part of me has to.

 Rest in Peace Hana.
 You will be greatly missed.

 Since I wrote this Hana’s mother Kyoko has spoken out about a variety of factors potentially contributing to Hana’s suicide and is pursuing legal remedies for justice in Hana’s name, as well as setting up a non-profit to help prevent such things.
-Those who wish to help can purchase official Hana t-shirts and/or calendars/prints (proxy required for international shipping) to directly support Kyoko.
+Those who wish to help can purchase official Hana t-shirts and/or other merchandise (proxy required for international shipping) to directly support Kyoko.